wpilibsuite/allwpilib/telemetry/doc/cpp.md

 ## Thread Safety

-`wpi::Telemetry` and `wpi::TelemetryTable` may be used from the main robot loop and secondary user threads at the same time when they route to WPILib-provided backends.
+`wpi::telemetry::Telemetry` and `wpi::telemetry::TelemetryTable` may be used from the main robot loop and secondary user threads at the same time when they route to WPILib-provided backends.
 There is no periodic update call or main-thread affinity.
 Concurrent calls to the same path are serialized where required by the backend, but their output order is unspecified.

 The values passed through `std::span`, `std::string_view`, references, serializers, and ADL hooks remain owned by the caller.
 They must stay alive and must not be modified concurrently for the duration of the call.
 A backend must copy any non-owning data it wants to retain after the call returns.

-`LogTo()` and `wpi::TelemetryLoggable::LogTo()` can issue several table calls and are not atomic as a group.
+`LogTo()` and `wpi::telemetry::TelemetryLoggable::LogTo()` can issue several table calls and are not atomic as a group.
 For a coherent multi-field sample, make an immutable copy of the application state and log that copy.
 Do not rely on a table mutex to protect the object being inspected.

-Custom `wpi::TelemetryBackend` and `wpi::TelemetryEntry` implementations must support concurrent calls.
+Custom `wpi::telemetry::TelemetryBackend` and `wpi::telemetry::TelemetryEntry` implementations must support concurrent calls.
 In particular, `GetEntry()`, schema operations, entry logging and metadata methods, and `RemoveEntry()` can overlap during logging or backend rerouting.
 A previously returned entry may still be in use when its path is removed.
 The WPILib-provided backends satisfy this contract.

 The C++ mock backend protects writes, but `GetActions()`, `GetLastAction()`, and `GetSchema()` expose references or pointers whose lifetime is not protected after the method returns.
 Quiesce logging before inspecting or retaining those results; copying values with `GetLastValue<T>()` avoids retaining an internal value.

 ## C++ Migration from WPILib 2026

-For values that were only displayed with `frc::SmartDashboard::Put*()`, use `wpi::Telemetry`.
-For values that were displayed and then read back with `frc::SmartDashboard::Get*()` so the dashboard could change robot behavior, use `wpi::Tunable` instead.
+For values that were only displayed with `frc::SmartDashboard::Put*()`, use `wpi::telemetry::Telemetry`.
+For values that were displayed and then read back with `frc::SmartDashboard::Get*()` so the dashboard could change robot behavior, use `wpi::tunable::Tunable` instead.

 ### SmartDashboard Output to Telemetry